DataDog/dd-trace-py/docs/index.rst

 ~~~~~~~~~~~~

 Pre-sampling will completely disable instrumentation of some transactions and drop the trace at the client level.
-Information will be lost but it allows to control any potential perfomrance impact.
+Information will be lost but it allows to control any potential performance impact.

 `RateSampler` ramdomly samples a percentage of traces.
 Its usage is simple::